Building computer systems that remain safe, dependable, and useful in the real world

 IoT, blockchain, and security

-I work on secure updates, access control, fuzzing, and security analysis for connected devices and online services.
+I work on access control, vulnerability detection through fuzzing (automated large-scale test input generation), and blockchain-based lifecycle management for connected devices and services.

 03 Resilient mobility and connected services